Journey to GW

 We offer a variety of options to help you learn more about the GW community, engage with our staff and students, and answer all of your burning questions.
 Choose what works best for you.

 Learn more about GW, our location in Washington, D.C., and the admissions process from wherever you are with these on-demand videos.

 Our virtual sessions provide information about GW while allowing time for your questions.
-Virtually, we offer general information sessions and offerings from GW's Corcoran School of the Arts and Design and GW's School of Engineering and Applied Sciences (SEAS).
+Virtually, we offer general information sessions, offerings from GW's Corcoran School of the Arts and Design and GW's School of Engineering and Applied Sciences (SEAS), and occasional other events.

 Campus tours provide a taste of life at GW and time for questions for our student tour guides and professional staff.
 Review our safety protocols and requirements, then schedule your visit.
 If a tour isn't available, use our self-guided tour booklet or listen to our GW Unfiltered walking tour.

 We believe in the importance of demystifying the college search experience for all high school students.

 This video series was developed for students in 9th through 11th grades who are starting their journey to college and want to be set up for success, both academically and financially, prior to applying for college.
 We have also included a video for parents and guardians of high school students who may need a primer (or a refresher!) on various aspects of the college search process.

 - Admissions 101: Finding the Right College For You

 This session will help you define what is important to you as you build your list of colleges for consideration.
 For many students, location, campus culture, class size, and cost all play a part in forming that final list.
 Hear how to gather accurate information, how to interpret statistics, how to document a “campus vibe” and how to make sense of all the various data points as you research and visit the campuses that most interest you.